zmalik/k8s-publisher/readme.md

 ## Work in Progress

-This is a work in progress to add more integrations like http/stdout or email.
+This is a work in progress to add more integrations like stdout or email.